 I qualified as a Chartered Physiotherapist in 2006 from Hertfordshire University, firstly working in Birmingham for several years, then moving to New Zealand where my appreciation for WH physio grew.
 I observed a different culture to pregnancy, with the average lady being far more active and mobile during this time with quicker recovery times afterwards.
 I trained in pilates and furthered my passion for 'movement' through relevant training but also achieving personal goals of completing my first half marathon, and enjoying frequent hiking, ocean swimming, kayaking and anything outdoors related.

-When returning back to the UK, I married my now husband Ady and have recently had our first child.
+When returning back to the UK, I married my now husband Ady and have recently had our first little girl.
 With this personal journey, I had a further natural migration to understanding the female human body and the significant changes we go through at differing stages of our lives, from puberty to menopause, and the unfortunate side effects that can come with these stages.
 I have completed postgraduate training in Physiotherapy to address urological issues such as stress urinary incontinence (leaking when you cough or sneeze), urge urinary incontinence (leakage preceded by urgency), pelvic organ prolapse (descent of the uterus, bladder or bowel) and pelvic pain.
 A key muscle involved in these issues is the pelvic floor, so sometimes us WH physios are referred to as 'Pelvic floor physios'.
 However, with my prior training in neurology and the musculoskeletal system, this term does not sit comfortably with me as it is naive to think that it is just this muscle alone that is to blame.
 My approach to assessing and treating bladder, bowel and pelvic pain issues is to see how the body is affected as a whole; therefore looking at posture, core stability, global strength and the way in which someone moves during certain activities, and how this interacts with and influences the urogynaecology support system and the pelvic floor.
 For example, if a lady comes in and says she leaks only when she does over a 5km run, sending her away to practice 3 sets of 10 pelvic floor squeezes when she is lying down everyday, is unlikely to make any difference.
 Of course she needs to start somewhere but when progressing her we need to look into the specifics of how and why she is leaking at this time?

 I’ve set up TPRP to provide another option to compliment and extend the services provided by the NHS, and have specifically chosen Rowan House as a place to do this because of the continuity of care and support that is provided to pregnant ladies, new mums & their babies through the Pregnancy and Parenthood wealth of health & fitness professionals we have there.
 I primarily work at the James Paget Hospital in Gorleston as a specialist WH physio, and love the role I have there working amongst specialist urology, gynaecology, colorectal and midwifery multidisciplinary teams.